01. Right Now

 Human Era (HE) Year Count

-- Epoch: 10,000 BCE (approximate start of the Neolithic Revolution — when humans started farming and the modern world began).
+- Epoch: 10,000 BCE (approximate start of the Neolithic Revolution — when humans began farming and settled civilization took root).

 - Conversion: HE = CE + 10,000.
 So 2026 CE = 12026 HE.